meteor/meteor/docs/client/basic/packages.md

 # Packages

-Meteor is all about splitting functionality into modular packages.
+All of Meteor's functionality is implemented in modular packages.
 In addition to the core packages documented above, there are many others that you can add to your app to enable useful functionality.